Skip to content

 • One JSON object per line (NDJSON).
 No length prefix, no binary framing.

-• A single request line is capped at 1 MiB (bufio max token = 1024*1024): a line up to 1048575 bytes is served, 1048576+ closes the connection with no reply.
-Large process.stdin payloads must be chunked under this.
+• A single request line has a cap of 1 MiB (bufio max token = 1024*1024).
+The daemon serves a line up to 1048575 bytes.
+A line of 1048576 bytes or more closes the connection with no reply.
+Chunk large process.stdin payloads below this cap.

 • AF_UNIX stream socket, created mode 0600 (owner only).

-• The connection is persistent: it stays open after a response, and id-less stream notifications arrive on it asynchronously.
+• The connection is persistent.
+It stays open after a response, and id-less stream notifications arrive on it asynchronously.

 Authentication

-Every request carries a top-level "auth":"<token>".
-The server's expected token comes from -token-file (read once at startup, then unlinked) or -token-fd (read from an open descriptor, forwarded to the daemon over a pipe — no temp file); for the -bridge/-stop clients it comes from the CLAUDE_RPC_TOKEN environment variable.
-A bad or missing token → -32001 Unauthorized: invalid or missing auth token (also logged [Server] Unauthorized request: method=…, id=…).
+The server's expected token comes from -token-file (read once at startup, then unlinked) or -token-fd (read from an open descriptor, forwarded to the detached child over a pipe — this handoff never touches disk).

 Message shapes